 Latino Seguro is a series of HIV prevention and support workshops for Spanish, Portuguese and Brazilian men who have sex with men.
 We meet in Vauxhall every week for five weeks.

-Nuevo ciclo de talleres a partir del 23 de enero.
+Nuevo ciclo de talleres a partir del 16 de abril.

-Novo ciclo de oficinas criativos em português a partir de 22 de janeiro.
+Novo ciclo de oficinas criativos em português a partir de 17 de abril.

 Our workshops are a safe space where you can discuss your sexual behaviour, ask questions, learn about sexual health and think about how to have the sex you want.
 We'll often talk about risks, consent, negotiation, drugs, alcohol and self-esteem.
 Or we might look at living with HIV and how you can improve your mental and physical health.